 1/8 teaspoon pepper

 Add to the bowl and toss ingredients together with the peas.

-In a separate bowl, mix together the mayonnaise, sour cream, salt, pepper, and dill, if using.
+In a separate bowl, mix together the mayonnaise, sour cream, salt, pepper, dill, and chopped preserved lemons, if using.
 Add the mixture to the salad bowl and toss to mix.

 Cover and chill for 4 to 24 hours.
 Makes 6 side-dish servings or 4 main-dish servings.

 - 1 cup ham chopped